dfinity/portal/docs/tutorials/developer-journey/level-2/index.md

 	    - Defining a stable variable.
 	    - Deploying your counter app.
 	    - Stable variables in action.

-- [2.2: Using third-party canisters.](2.2-third-party-canisters.md): For certain workflows, using third-party canisters and integrating them with a dapp is important to provide functionalities such as authentication.
-This module covers:
-    - Pulling third-party canister dependencies.
-	    - Prerequisites.
-	    - Creating a new project.
-	    - Using `dfx deps`.

-- [2.3: Advanced canister calls.](2.3-advanced-canister-calls.md): Now that we've covered the core functionalities of canisters and using them, let's take a look at advanced canister calls.
+- [2.2: Advanced canister calls.](2.2-advanced-canister-calls.md): Now that we've covered the core functionalities of canisters and using them, let's take a look at advanced canister calls.
 This module covers:
     - The IC execution model.
     - Canister query calls.
 	    - Example query call.